postnl/woocommerce/readme.txt

 * Fix: button image width

 = 1.3.0 =
-* New MyParcel icons
+* New PostNL icons
 * Export & PDF buttons compatible with WC2.1 / MP6 styles
 * Button styles are now in CSS instead of inline

 = 1.2.0 =
-* Feature: The MyParcel checkout fields (street name / house number) can now also be modified on the my account page
+* Feature: The PostNL checkout fields (street name / house number) can now also be modified on the my account page
 * Fix: WooCommerce 2.1 compatibility (checkout field localisation is now in WC core)
-* Updated MyParcel tariffs
+* Updated PostNL tariffs

 = 1.1.1 =
 * Fix: Labels for Custom id ('Eigen kenmerk') & Message ('Optioneel bericht') in the export window were reversed